DenisPals/pongAI/README.md

 contains the class that defines the ball and implements collison detection.

 ## How to run
 This game uses the [LOVE2D Game Engine](https://love2d.org/).
-Install LOVE2D and clone into this repository.
-Drag and drop the repository `PongAI` on LOVE.exe in the LOVE folder in your program files.
-Alternatively on windows execute following command:
+Download and install LOVE2D, then clone into this repository.
+Drag and drop the enitre repository `PongAI` on LOVE.exe which can be found in the LOVE folder in your program files.
+Alternatively on windows execute the following command:
 >"C:\Program Files\LOVE\love.exe" "[`PathToPongAI`]"

 Press Enter to start and use key `w` for paddle up and `s` for down.